marsh-circle/civicrm-training-guide/docs/sessions/communications.md

 ---
 ##Session Plan

 This session aims to take 60 minutes.
 It includes some front of the class demonstrations (that can be carried out using the CiviCRM that was used to run the training course).
-Since this session is about sending live email, it is probably worth 1) ensuring that live email can be sent from the environment that you are using, and 2) reinforcing the fact with students' that live email will be sent.
+Since this session is about sending live email, it is probably worth 1) ensuring that live email can be sent from the environment that you are using, and 2) reinforcing the fact with students that live email will be sent.

 ### Overview (5)